COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: CNN Formulation with OBC

 \end{itemize}

-The resulting output is then reshaped into the appropriate order.
-For consistency in IPC formulation, we set $C=1$ and $L=1$ for simplicity, while the analysis can be extended for any $C$ and $L$.
-By denoting the summation in (\ref{eq3}) as ${\tilde{Y}}$, we have
+The resulting output is then reshaped into the proper order.
+For simplicity, we set $C=1$ and $L=1$ in the IPC formulation, though the analysis extends to any $C$ and $L$.
+Denoting the summation in (\ref{eq3}) as ${\tilde{Y}}$, we have:

 In (\ref{eq4}), the IPC in OBC form \cite{khan2022two} either the inputs $x_i$, a scheme that we refer as Scheme A, or the weights $\theta_i$, a scheme that we refer as Scheme B. For Scheme A, each input \(x_i\) with bit-width of \(B_1\)-bits is first represented in TC form as